ethyca/fides/.github/ISSUE_TEMPLATE/fidesctl_feature_request.md

 ---
-name: Feature request
+name: Fidesctl Feature request
 about: Suggest a new feature/enhancement for this project
 title: ''
 labels: enhancement
-assignees: ''

 ---

-### Is your feature request related to a problem?
-Please describe.
+### Is your feature request related to a specific problem?

-_A description of what the problem is.
-Ex.
+_A description of what the problem is._
+_Ex.
 I'm always frustrated when [...]_

 ### Describe the solution you'd like